-- A) After pre-Parting, all non-requested PaPs are handed over to the IM/AB. - B) The MB takes a decision regarding the number of PaPs to be kept after X-7.5.
-The decision on which PaPs to keep and which PaPs to return to the relevant IMs/ABs depends on the "Parting situation" at that moment.
-More precisely, at least the following three criteria must be used (by decreasing order of importance): - There must be enough capacity for late requests, if applicable, and RC - Take into account the demand for international paths for freight trains placed by other means than PCS - Take into account the need for modification of PaP offer due to possible changes in the planning of possessions.
+- B) The MB takes a decision regarding the capacity to be republished after X-7.5.
+This decision depends on the "Parting situation" at that moment.
+More precisely, at least the following three criteria must be fulfilled (in the following order of importance): - There must be enough capacity for late requests, if applicable, and RC - Take into account the demand for international paths for freight trains placed by other means than PCS - Take into account the need for modification of the capacity offer due to possible changes in the planning of TCRs.